Today’s Post by Joe Farace

 “If this is coffee, please bring me some tea; but if this is tea, please bring me some coffee.”—Abraham Lincoln

-In kind of a Wayback Wednesday post, with echoes of my former Wordy Wednesday posts on my old blog, presented for your approval… One of my favorite places to make photographs and test new cameras and lenses is the charming town of Castle Rock.
+This post is kind of a Wayback Wednesday flashback, with echoes of my former Wordy Wednesday posts that I used to feature on my old blog.
+Instead, Today’s post, presented for your approval, is about one of my favorite places to make photographs and test new cameras and lenses: The charming town of Castle Rock, Colorado.

-Settlers were drawn to the area by rumors of gold and by land that was opened under the Homestead Act of 1862.
+Settlers were drawn to the area by rumors of the discovery of gold and land that was opened under the Homestead Act of 1862.
 One of the first homesteaders in the area near today’s Castle Rock was Jeremiah Gould.
 He owned 160 acres to the south of “The (Castle) Rock.”
 At that time, the settlement consisted of just a few buildings for prospectors, workers and cowboys.
-In 1874, Jeremiah Gould donated 120 acres to the new town that was also now home to the Douglas County government.
-However, it was the discovery of rhyolite stone, not gold, that ultimately led to the settlement of Castle Rock and during the late 1800s and early 1900s, many Swedish immigrants arrived in the area to work in the quarries.
+In 1874, Jeremiah Gould donated 120 acres to the new town that was also now the home to the Douglas County government.
+However, it was the discovery of rhyolite stone—a light-colored rock made up of various crystals, including quartz and feldspar among others—that ultimately led to the settlement of Castle Rock and during the late 1800s and early 1900s, many Swedish immigrants arrived in the area to work in the quarries.